carandclassic/talkjs/README.md

 For more information on parameters, custom data, and other things you can send with this API, please see the [TalkJS REST API documentation](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction.html).

+The structure of this package is crafted around the TalkJS REST API structure, and as such all the following are treated as distinct APIs:

+- Users
+- Conversations
+- Messages
+- Participations

+The Notifications API is not implemented yet.

 ## Install

 Via Composer